2018 Mexican general election: Opinion polls

+Conduct

 Ballot access requirements

 The candidate put forward by the National Indigenous Congress and the Zapatista Army of National Liberation, María de Jesús Patricio Martínez (Marichuy), alleged that the process for collecting signatures to attain ballot access unfairly benefits the rich.
 Marichuy said, "the INE made a list of telephone makes and models so that you must have at a minimum an Android 5.0 operating system or higher and so many hours to begin with the download of the applications in the devices, we find that the list is not true; we find brands that are not included in the list and of those that are included they don’t all work.
 The download is tedious and can take hours."
 The INE declared each signature registration would take 4.3 minutes, but each actual signature registration has taken up to 16 hours, or more.
 'With these "classist, racist and excluding measures," Marichuy said, you realize "that this electoral system is not made for those peoples below that govern ourselves and that the laws and institutions of the State are made for those above, for the capitalists and their corrupt political class, resulting in a big simulation."
 Ultimately she was not able to obtain ballot access.